nodeSolidServer/node-solid-server/README.md

 cd node-solid-server
 docker build .
 ```
-We have a automatic builds set up so commits to master will trigger a build of https://hub.docker.com/r/nodesolidserver/node-solid-server.
+We have automatic builds set up so commits to master will trigger a build of https://hub.docker.com/r/nodesolidserver/node-solid-server.

 ## Library Usage